Crusher: Crusher bucket

 A crusher bucket is an attachment for hydraulic excavators.
 Its way of working consists on a bucket with two crushing jaws inside, one of them is fixed and the other one moves back and forth relative to it, as in a jaw crusher.
-They are manufactured with a high inertia power train, circular jaw movement and an antiestagnation plate, which prevents large shredding pieces from getting stuck in the bucket's mouth, not allowing them to enter the crushing jaws.
+They are manufactured with a high inertia power train, circular jaw movement and an anti-stagnation plate, which prevents large shredding pieces from getting stuck in the bucket's mouth, not allowing them to enter the crushing jaws.
 They have also the crushing jaws placed in a cross position.
 This position together with its circular motion gives these crusher buckets the faculty of grinding wet material.

 Technology

 For the most part advances in crusher design have moved slowly.
 Jaw crushers have remained virtually unchanged for sixty years.
 More reliability and higher production have been added to basic cone crusher designs that have also remained largely unchanged.
 Increases in rotating speed have provided the largest variation.
 For instance, a 48-inch (120 cm) cone crusher manufactured in 1960 may be able to produce 170 tons/h of crushed rock, whereas the same size crusher manufactured today may produce 300 tons/h.
 These production improvements come from speed increases and better crushing chamber designs.

 The largest advance in cone crusher reliability has been seen in the use of hydraulics to protect crushers from being damaged when uncrushable objects enter the crushing chamber.
 Foreign objects, such as steel, can cause extensive damage to a cone crusher, and additional costs in lost production.
 The advance of hydraulic relief systems has greatly reduced downtime and improved the life of these machines.

+Due to safety requirements and the weight of the jaws, many companies and OEM providers have produced a suite of lifting tools to safely install and fit these tools into the crusher.
+In many countries, the lifting tool is mandatory due to legislative and policy-based safety requirements.